chuchi-chaschtli/CS4410/lexer/README.md

 ### Testing

-We tested directly against the sample test files (see `tests` directory) using the provided `driver.sml`, as well as wrote some of our own test cases:
+We tested directly against the sample test files (see `tests` directory) using the provided `driver.sml`, as well as wrote some of our own test cases in the `sample_tests` directory.
-* `bad_comment.tig` (a tig file that shouldn't lex because of an unclosed comment)
-* `bad_string.tig` (a tig file that shouldn't lex because of an unclosed string)

 ---